ASFHyP3/gis-services/image_server/INSTALL.md

 The same Tools certificate can be used for any of our deployments

 Import a public key in the AWS EC2 console
-Existing users can add keys for additional users so they can SSH in
+Existing users can add keys for additional users so that they can SSH in

 ## Deploy the stack